mudassir-awan/HapTune/README.md

 For questions, suggestions, or feedback:

-Open an issue in the [GitHub Issues](https://github.com/mudassir-awan/HapTune/issues) section of this repository.
+Open an issue in the [GitHub Issues](https://github.com/mudassir-awan/HapTune/issues) section of this repository or contat the author **[Mudassir Ibrahim Awan](https://scholar.google.com/citations?user=DJKWlwoAAAAJ)**.